VHS Revival looks back at some of box art’s greatest triumphs.

 This 1987 slice of b-movie box art is derivative marketing at its very finest.
 R.O.T.O.R or Robotic Officer Tactical Operation Research is an amalgamation of 80s sci-fi icons, a crude cocktail of Robocop and The Terminator, with none of the technical nous or social commentary that made those movies so compelling.

 For those bad movie aficionados out there, R.O.T.O.R is not a total loss.
 In fact, it is really quite wonderful.
-Technically incompetent and dripping with crawling with wooden performances, it is often mystifying in its execution, played with such a straight hand that you often imagine Leslie Nielsen as the man behind the helmet.
+Technically incompetent and packed full of wooden performances, it is mystifying in its execution, played with such a straight hand that you often imagine Leslie Nielsen as the man behind the helmet.

 The artwork itself is also eerily familiar to the poster for the original Mad Max.
 So close are the two that it’s hard to differentiate, and you wonder why those responsible were never sued for blatant infringement.
 Perhaps you can’t copyright an image per se, or maybe the powers that be saw R.O.T.O.R as posing no real threat.